Native American Tribes

 Iron Confederacy

 This tribe who live to the North of most of the Sioux peoples were the first of the Siouan-speaking peoples to leave the Eastern Woodlands and move onto the Great Plains.
 Speaking a Siouan language closely related to the Sioux language but are not considered part of the modern Oceti Sakowin.
 They had separated as a separate people sometime before 1640, when they were first documented as a tribe by French missionaries.
 Other Sioux-speakers referred to them as the Hohe, (rebels).
-The Canadian Nakoda (Stoney) possibly began as the westernmost band of the Assiniboine, but were referred to as a separate people after about 1744.
-Later, in the nineteenth century, further bands belonging to the Dakota peoples and to a lesser extent to the Lakotas, also moved to Canada and their descendants still live in several of the Canadian First Nations.
+The Canadian Nakoda (Stoney) possibly began as the westernmost band of the Assiniboine but were referred to as a separate people after about 1744.
+Later, in the nineteenth century, further bands belonging to the Dakota peoples and to a lesser extent to the Lakota, also moved to Canada and their descendants still live in several of the Canadian First Nations.

 The tribe became a member of the Iron Confederation with the Cree. (c.
 1840’s).

-Through the Confederation, they became reliable and important trading partners and middlemen, in the vast area known then as Rupert’s Land in western Canada, for Hudson’s Bay Company and the North West Company.
+Through the Confederation, they became reliable and important trading partners and middlemen, in the vast area known then as Rupert’s Land in western Canada, for Hudson’s Bay Company and the Northwest Company.
 Later, during the later 18th century and early 19th century, south of the border in what became Montana and the Dakota territories, the tribe traded with the American Fur Company and the competing Rocky Mountain Fur Company.
 The trade was for guns, gunpowder, metal tomahawks, metal pots, wool blankets, wool coats, wool leggings, and glass beads and other goods in exchange for beaver pelts, bison robes and other furs.

 Increased contact with Europeans resulted in Native Americans contracting endemic Eurasian infectious diseases, most notably smallpox.
 The tribe suffered epidemics with high mortality and the population crashed from around 10,000 people in the late 18th century to around 2600 by 1890.